JuliaParallel/DTables.jl/docs/src/dtable.md

 In the future this behavior will be expanded to any type that implements its own join methods, but for now is limited to `DataFrame` only.

-Please note that the usage of any of the keyword arguments described above will always result in the usage of generic join methods defined in `Dagger` regardless of the availability of specialized methods.
+Please note that the usage of any of the keyword arguments described above will always result in the usage of generic join methods defined in `DTables` regardless of the availability of specialized methods.

 ```julia
 julia> using Tables; pp = d -> for x in Tables.rows(d) println("$(x.a), $(x.b), $(x.c)") end;